chrisdewa/dpytools/README.md

 - Easy to read typehinted code
 - Active development

-## Main components
-- checks - commands' checks
-- commands - Commands that are so frequent, why code them every time when you can just import them from dpytools
-- menus - Reaction menus to improve your commands
-- parsers - Functions and converters for use as typehints in command arguments so that you don't have to deal with parsing

 # Instalation
 Install the latest version of the library with pip.
 ```